ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/cloud/cloud-overview.markdown

 ### Max Batch Size

-The factors to consider if adjusting the default max indexing batch size:
+The factors to consider when adjusting the max indexing batch size:

 * [Size of documents](https://ravendb.net/articles/dealing-with-large-documents-100-mb#:~:text=RavenDB%20can%20handle%20large%20documents,isn't%20a%20practical%20one.)
-* [Complexity of calculations](../studio/database/indexes/indexing-performance#common-indexing-issues) that static indexes do
+* [The Complexity of calculations](../studio/database/indexes/indexing-performance#common-indexing-issues) that static indexes do.
-* [IOPS number](../cloud/cloud-instances#a-production-cloud-cluster) (IOPS - Input/Output Operations Per Second - can be adjusted according to your neeeds.)
+* [IOPS number](../cloud/cloud-instances#a-production-cloud-cluster) (IOPS - Input/Output Operations Per Second - can be adjusted according to your needs.)
   !["Find IOPS Number"](images\configuration-see-iops.png "Find IOPS Number")
    1. **Products**
       In the Cloud Portal, click the Products tab.
    2. **IOPS**
       Your current IOPS number is written here.
+   3. **Change Storage**
       It can be adjusted by clicking "Change Storage".

-#### Default RavenDB Cloud-Specific Configuration
+#### Default RavenDB Cloud-Specific Max Batch Size Configuration

 {INFO: }